codescape/jira-scrum-poker/contributing.md

     Closes #17

-## Releases
+### Releasing new versions

 Releasing a new version helps to bring out new features and improvements to our customers.
 To keep track of all changes we do the following:

-* update the [Changelog](docs/changelog.md) with the release date
-* update the [POM](pom.xml) file with the new version number
+1. update the [POM](pom.xml) file with the new version number
+1. add the new version and the release date to the [Changelog](docs/changelog.md)
-* update the [Compatibility Matrix](docs/compatibility-matrix.md) with the new version number
+1. update the [Compatibility Matrix](docs/compatibility-matrix.md) with the new version number
-* create a tag for the new version with reference to the latest commit
+1. create a tag for the new version with reference to the latest commit
     ```
+    git rev-parse HEAD
     git tag -a <version> -m "<version>" <commit hash>
     git push origin <version>
     ```
-* upload and promote the new version at [Atlassian Marketplace](https://marketplace.atlassian.com/manage/plugins/de.codescape.jira.plugins.scrum-poker/versions)
+1. upload and promote the new version at [Atlassian Marketplace](https://marketplace.atlassian.com/manage/plugins/de.codescape.jira.plugins.scrum-poker/versions)

-## Credits

-* Contributing code by [Elmar Jobs](https://www.ejobs.de) and [Stefan Höhn](https://github.com/stefan-hoehn)
-* Inspiration for Contributing page by [Karma](http://karma-runner.github.io)
-* Inspiration for Changelog page by [Keep a Changelog](https://keepachangelog.com)
-* Intensive testing and feedback by [congstar GmbH](http://www.congstar.de)